Machine Gun Kelly (musician): Early career

-In March 2009, while he was on the verge of getting evicted, Baker traveled to Harlem's Apollo Theater, where he had consecutive victories, making him the first ever rapper to win at the Apollo Theater.
+After high school, Baker was kicked out by his father.
+In March 2009, while he was on the verge of getting evicted, Baker traveled to Harlem's Apollo Theater, where he had consecutive victories, making him the first-ever rapper to win at the Apollo Theater.
 He recorded music in his home studio, which he refers to as the "Rage Cage", and started to gain exposure when he was featured on MTV2's Sucker Free Freestyle, where he freestyled numerous verses from his "Chip off the Block" single.
-In February 2010, he released his second mixtape 100 Words and Running, where he derived his catchphrase, "Lace Up", which started as a mixtape interlude, before making it a prominent reference in his music.
-Despite his rising popularity, Baker found himself working at Chipotle to afford rent, as well as being kicked out by his father after high school.
-Baker soon also became a father.
+In February 2010, he released his mixtape 100 Words and Running, where his catchphrase, "Lace Up", started as a mixtape interlude before becoming a prominent reference in his music.
+Despite his rising popularity, Baker still worked at Chipotle to afford rent.
+He soon also became a father.

-In May 2010, he made his national debut with the single "Alice in Wonderland", which was released on iTunes and accompanied a music video along with the song.
+In May 2010, Baker made his national debut with the single "Alice in Wonderland", which was released on iTunes and accompanied by a music video.
 It was released via Block Starz Music.
-The single earned Baker the "Best Midwest Artist" at the 2010 Underground Music Awards and his "Alice in Wonderland" clip won Best Music Video at the 2010 Ohio Hip-Hop Awards.
-He released his second mixtape in November 2010 titled Lace Up which featured the hometown anthem "Cleveland", which was then played at Cleveland Cavaliers home games and went on rotation on Z107.9 in Cleveland.
+The single earned Baker the "Best Midwest Artist" at the 2010 Underground Music Awards, and his "Alice in Wonderland" clip won Best Music Video at the 2010 Ohio Hip-Hop Awards.
+He released his second mixtape in November 2010 titled Lace Up, which featured the hometown anthem "Cleveland", which was then played at Cleveland Cavaliers home games and went on rotation on Z107.9 in Cleveland.
 The mixtape was recorded in three months in 2010 during a creative burst.
 Following the release of the mixtape, he was featured in the magazine XXL in 2011.
-He then appeared on the Juicy J track "Inhale", which also featured Steve-O from the television series Jackass, in the music video.
+He then appeared on the Juicy J track "Inhale", which also featured Steve-O from the television series Jackass in the music video.

-In March 2011, Baker participated in his first SXSW show in Austin, Texas, and at the show, he was approached by Sean Combs, who had offered Baker a recording contract with Bad Boy Records, which is associated with and has its content distributed by Interscope.
+In March 2011, Baker participated in his first SXSW show in Austin, Texas, where Sean Combs offered Baker a recording contract with Bad Boy Records, an imprint of Interscope Records.
+After Bad Boy parted ways with the label in favor of Epic Records as its distributor in 2015, Baker remained signed with Interscope in a joint venture with Bad Boy.
 Prior to the contract, he was featured on the XV song "Finally Home".